3.1 Why rutting classification is needed

 Mode 2 rutting occurs where the aggregate quality is better and the pavement as a whole ruts.
 This can be viewed in an idealized fashion as the subgrade deforming with the granular layer(s) deflecting bodily on it (i.e. without any thinning).

 The surface deflection pattern of Mode 2 rutting takes the form of a broad rut with slight heave remote from the wheel (as it is the displacement of the soil which causes this).
-A good example of this type of failure can be seen in figure.
+In addition a longitudinal straight crack between the wheelpath indicates also Mode2 rutting problems.
+Good examples of this type of failure can be seen in the figures following.

 In this case the surface rut has been repeatedly infilled, but rutting at the subgrade surface has continued with the new aggregate following the shape.
 The subgrade has had to squeeze upwards between the wheel tracks and in the margin – a very advanced example of the rotational shear within the subgrade.